 2. Their age and sex?
 Can you send us photos of them so we make sure they are our breed?
 (Email those photos to firstname.lastname@example.org )

 3. Reason for bringing to rescue?
-Be specific and honest as we do take bratty wieners here.
+Be specific and honest as we do take bratty wieners and other small dogs here.
 We will find out anywise so please just tell us everything so no one is injured here please.

 5. Can you deliver your doggy to the rescue near Seven Mile or northwest of Spokane at 10 am in the morning when we are open for company?
+By appointment only.
 We always encourage folks to inspect us and see what we do so they feel comfortable knowing we will care for their dogs.
-I do work afternoons and evenings so not available after noon time or so.
-The dog rescue is a private home, not a retail location, so appointments only in advance to come and visit.
-Closed Mondays.
+I work afternoons and evenings so mornings at 10 am work best to catch us to visit.

-We have had to put 12 down out of 1,400 now placed is good odds.
-Now and then we run into ones so vicious we can't retrain them even with over 40 years experience in the breed.
+We have had to put 20 down out of 2,800+ now placed is good odds.
+Now and then we run into ones so vicious we can't retrain them even with over 45 years experience in the breed.
 But again that is rare and never a decision we like or make lightly.
 Please be aware we might have to take to the vet for a shot and we make the best decisions for the dogs in our care.
-If they are miserable and no progressing in their training it is a kindness to let them go.
+If they are miserable and not progressing in their training it is a kindness to let them go.

 8. Once we take in dogs we NEVER return them.
 So do not ask if you change your mind as we will always say no. Do not involve a rescue unless you are ready and need us.
-This is always a free service and we do not charge but we do incur expenses and time.
-We will not return any dog unless proven to be stolen which happens now and then.
-So this is always a final decision to involve us as many we take come here for very good reasons.
+This is not negotiable and it is a final decision once you use our free service.

 9. We will choose the best homes for the dog folks entrust to us.
 I say no about nine times out of ten before we find the right home as we do not want them bouncing out later.
 We look for quality adoptions and screen homes well and that takes time.
 See our To Adopt page on how we screen homes, ask for references, etc. No one gets a dog from us without thoroughly being checked out or we screen a lot more than most folks when they would place their own dogs.
 If private parties place them without screening they just bounce here anywise so save all that bouncing from home to home and bring them here first please.